-Charter Township of Garfield 3848 Veterans Drive Traverse City, MI 49684 (231) 941-1620 www.garfield-twp.com Each year in February you will receive an assessment change notification.
+Assessor-Amy L DeHaan, MMAO(4) Garfield Charter Township 3848 Veterans Dr Traverse City, MI 49684 (231) 941-1620 (231) 941-1588 FAX www.garfield-twp.com Each year in February you will receive an assessment change notification.
 This notice informs you of the assessors determination of the value of your property for the upcoming tax year.
 It is your right to appeal this assessment to the Board of Review held annually in March, either in person or by letter.